nethesis/nethvoice-report/ui/src/doc-inline/en/queue/data_summary_3_table_timeout.md

 - `Unique Callers`: total telephone numbers that have entered the queue counted individually
 - `Total Calls in Timeout`
-- `Total Recall: the total of phone numbers that have been successfully recalled after the timeout in the queue`
+- `Total Recall`: the total of phone numbers that have been successfully recalled after the timeout in the queue
-- `Average Recall Time: the average time elapsed from the timeout queue to recall`
+- `Average Recall Time`: the average time elapsed from the timeout queue to recall
 - `Maximum, minimum, average wait`: before the Timeout
 - `Maximum queue entry position`
 - `Average queue entry position`